What is Autophagy?

 We know ginger is one of the best anti-inflammatory herbs you can get.
 Ginger has long been used as a natural remedy by the Chinese and the Indians.
 It became popular in Europe after the Roman Empire.

-However, ginger should enhance autophagy, decrease inflammation, and lower pain levels.
+Additionally, ginger should enhance autophagy, decrease inflammation, and lower pain levels.

 In common with ginger, turmeric is a rhizome with anti-inflammatory properties.
 Turmeric contains the active compound, curcumin.

 Ulcerative colitis, diabetes, osteoarthritis, and lupus are just some of the conditions known to be improved by Turmeric.